'Bloody disappointing': Ranfurly Shield taken off Hawke's Bay

 He said he “understands the reasons” but it was something the players have to accept “as a consequence of their actions”.

-The union is confident the damage happened as it had described on Sunday, and round the time of 7.30-8.30am at a player’s flat, and it was in the union’s hands soon afterwards.
+The union is confident the damage happened as it had described on Sunday, and around the time of 7.30-8.30am at a player’s flat, and it was in the union’s hands soon afterwards.

 Hawke’s Bay Today understands there were people other than team members among those at the house.